Skip to content

 }

-// Signature is valid, process the webhook
+// The signature is valid, process the webhook

 await context.Response.WriteAsync("Webhook received successfully!");